steadramon/ESPGeiger/docs/configuration/cpm-mode.md

 ESPGeiger keeps two measurement structures running at all times:

-1. **Bucket** - a sliding mean of per-second pulse counts over a configurable window (60 seconds by default, 1-60 range).
-Fixed cadence.
+1. **Bucket** - a sliding mean of per-second pulse counts.
+The window is 60 seconds on Pulse, UDP and Test builds (not user-tunable).
+On Serial-CPM builds an `Input -> cpm_window` slider exposes 1-60 s with default 30 s.
 The legacy and default source for CPS and CPM.
 2. **Pulse ring** - a 256 entry buffer of pulse timestamps, in microseconds.
 Each timestamp marks one real pulse.
 Only allocated when you pick a non-bucket mode, so default users pay 0 RAM for it.

 Different modes read from one, the other, or blend them.

+### Note on Serial CPM-every-second inputs

+Most CPM-every-second serial protocols (GC10, MightyOhm CPM mode, etc.) emit a number that has already been smoothed on the producer side - typically a ~5 second rolling window.
+Our bucket then averages those already-smoothed values over `cpm_window` seconds.
+This is **cascaded smoothing**, not a bug: it stacks the producer's filter with ours, trading response time for variance.

+Effective response to a step change is roughly `producer_window + cpm_window`.
+With defaults: ~5 s producer + 30 s bucket = ~35 s to
+settle.
+If your producer is one of the rare lab devices doing a full 60 s window, the bucket only adds smoothing on top - lower `cpm_window` if you want snappier display.

 ## The five modes